marek-iiasa/yayue/models/mcma/docs/source/readme.rst

 #.
 Installation of the pyMCMA

 #.
+Installation of the examples and templates

-Creation of the workspace and running the preconfigured analysis
+#.
+Execution of the provided example of analysis

 Each of these steps is described in the corresponding section below.